 Rabobank Group is an international financial services provider operating on the basis of cooperative principles.
-Rabobank Group is comprised of the Issuer and its subsidiaries.
+Rabobank Group comprises Rabobank as the top holding entity together with its subsidiaries in the Netherlands and abroad.
 Rabobank Group operates in 40 countries.
-Its operations include domestic retail banking, wholesale banking and international retail banking, leasing and real estate.
-It serves approximately 8.8 million clients around the world.
-In the Netherlands, its focus is on maintaining Rabobank Group's position in the Dutch market and, internationally, on food and agri.
-Rabobank Group entities have strong inter-relationships due to Rabobank's cooperative structure.
+Its operations include domestic retail banking, Wholesale, Rural & Retail ("WRR"), leasing and real estate.
+It serves approximately 8.5 million clients around the world.
+In the Netherlands, its focus is on maintaining Rabobank Group's position in the Dutch market and, internationally, on food and agriculture.
+Rabobank Group believes that its entities have strong interrelationships due to Rabobank Group's cooperative structure.

-Rabobank Group's cooperative core business comprises the local Rabobanks.
-Clients can become members of Coöperatieve Rabobank U.A.
-(Rabobank).
-With 520 branches and 2,236 cash-dispensing machines at 30 June 2015, the local Rabobanks form a dense banking network in the Netherlands.
-In the Netherlands, the local Rabobanks serve approximately 6.6 million retail customers, and approximately 800,000 corporate clients, offering a comprehensive package of financial services.
+Rabobank Group's cooperative core business is carried out by the local Rabobanks.
+With 446 branches and 1,967 cash-dispensing machines at 31 December 2017, the local Rabobanks form a dense banking network in the Netherlands.
+Together the local Rabobanks serve approximately 6.4 million retail clients, and approximately 750,000 corporate clients, offering a comprehensive package of financial services.
+Clients can become members of Rabobank.